 2 Warzone cheaters were banned on Twitch while they were competing in tournaments organised by Alex Zedra aka Mara operator from Call of Duty: Warzone and Modern Warfare.

 2 Warzone cheaters were banned on Twitch while they were competing in tournaments organised by Alex Zedra aka Mara operator from Call of Duty: Warzone and Modern Warfare.
-Alex reported about them on Twitter and twitch took the action pretty quickly as both of the player’s twitch account is showing as banned on twitch.
+Alex reported about them on Twitter and Twitch took the action pretty quickly as both of the player’s Twitch accounts is showing as banned on Twitch.

 Mara is an operator in Call of Duty: Modern Warfare and Warzone, which was released as part of the battle pass during December 2019.